brianary/Pretendpoint/docs/Get-WebRequestBody.md

 ```

 ### -Encoding
-Forces an encoding for the request body; Byte for binary, others for text.
+Forces an encoding for the request body; byte or hex for binary, others for text.

 ```yaml
 Type: String